flying-turtle001/flying-turtle001/README.md

 # Welcome 👋

-My name is Justin and I am passionate about web development.
+My name is Justin and I am a web developer from Germany.

-Starting with smaller WordPress projects, I wanted to develop steadily and have now found my way to Jamstack.
-In this context I was able to gain first experiences with JavaScript frameworks like Angular, Vue.js and React.js.
-I was particularly excited about working with Nuxt.js and Gatsby.js.
-Other topics like Headless CMS or general developments in HTML, CSS and JavaScript also arouse my interest.

-With my solutions I want to help companies to grow.
+I am passionate about all topics related to web development.
+I particularly enjoy working with the JavaScript frameworks Vue.js and Nuxt.js, which have been part of my daily work for some time now.

-Visit my website to learn more: [sitesandnetwork.com](https://sitesandnetwork.com/)
+Visit my website to find out more about me: [sitesandnetwork.com](https://sitesandnetwork.com/)

 ---